Lowkh/Practice_SAST_SCA_DAST/README.md

 ### Best Practices Checklist

 - [ ] Run all three scan types (SAST + SCA + DAST)
+- [ ] Use correct action versions from GitHub
 - [ ] Use proper artifact naming (hyphens, no underscores)
 - [ ] Scan on every push and pull request
 - [ ] Review Security tab weekly